hellowebbooks/hellowebapp/installation-instructions/starting-your-project.md

 ### Create a Django app

-A project can run many apps (all doing something distinct), but we're just going to focus on having just one for now, which is all you'll need for a very long time.
+A project can run many apps (all doing something distinct), but we're just going to focus on having one for now, which is all you'll need for a very long time.

 In your top level folder (the one with manage.py in it), run this command: